 After all those desiring it have been baptized individually (or married couples together, if so desired) faithful men in our fellowship who have already received the Holy Spirit lay hands on them and anoint them with oil asking Yah to do the same for those who were baptized.
 Everyone then rejoices at the amazing work that Yah and Yeshua have worked in their lives!

 Where can I find the schedule of events?

 The 2022 Feast Schedule can be found here.
 Although we make every effort to establish a fixed calendar of events for planning purposes, unforeseen circumstances, such as inclimate weather, sometimes requires us to change the schedule on the fly.
 In addition to announcements made daily before the services a whiteboard will be out at all times that upcoming events and/or schedule changes will be listed on.

 Are all meals supplied for the duration of the Feast?

-What is a Community Meal listed on the calendar?
+What is a Community Meal listed on the schedule?

 A Community Meal is a potluck in which each family brings a dish to share with all feast-goers.
 We encourage everyone to attend and share their best recipes.
 (Clean and Unclean food laws apply)

-Who is supplying the ingredients for meals listed on the calendar not marked as Community meals?
+Who is supplying the ingredients for meals listed on the schedule not marked as Community meals?

 These times are group meals with a specialized menu.
 The ingredients for these meals are purchased using the donation monies recieved.
 It is not necessary for feast-goers to bring any items to these meals.
 However, we do encourage folks to help out in the kitchen with preparation and clean-up to support these meals.
 These are great times for fellowship and you won't want to miss the Men's BBQ!